anwarhamr/cdif-ble-manager/README.md

 ------------
 CDIF's Bluetooth LE manager implementation

-Based of Sandeep Mistry's [noble-device](https://github.com/sandeepmistry/noble-device), the goal of this module is to provide common Bluetooth LE device management interface for CDIF framework
+Based on Sandeep Mistry's [noble-device](https://github.com/sandeepmistry/noble-device), the goal of this module is to provide common Bluetooth LE device management interface for CDIF framework

 See following links for more details: <br/>